kyspyridon/AES_encipher_decipher/README.md

 # AES_encipher_decipher

-This project was developed in collaboration with Konstantina Topali, as our semester project for the ECE330 - System on Chip design course in the University of Thessaly.
+This project was developed in collaboration with Konstantina Topali, as our semester project for the ECE330 - System on Chip Design course in the University of Thessaly.

 Brief Project Implementation Phases Description
 ------------------------------------------------